logaretm/vee-validate/docs/src/templates/markdown/configuration/config.md

         <tr>
             <td class="is-method-name">events</td>
             <td>input|blur</td>
             <td>Pipe separated list of the default event names that will be listened to, to trigger validation.
-If an empty string is provided it will disable all listeners.</td>
+If an empty string is provided, it will disable all listeners.</td>
         </tr>
         <tr>
             <td class="is-method-name">inject</td>